Commonly referred to as the Knee Cap, the patella is the small bone that is found in the front of the knee.

 Pain between the kneecap and where the tendon attaches to yourshinbone (tibia)

-Initial pain may only be felt right after a workout or straining physical activity.
-Overtime the pain worsens and starts to interfere with playing your sport.
+The initial pain may only be felt immediately after a workout or straining physical activity.
+However, over time the pain can worsen and start to interfere with your play.

-Eventually, the pain interferes with your daily movements such as climbing stairs or rising from bed or a chair.
+Eventually, the pain interferes with your daily movements such as climbing stairs or getting up from bed or a chair.

 Debridement of the patellar tendon ( Link Warning Graphic), Oscillating Needle Procedure, Platelet-rich Plasma Injection